-Proportion of tariff employees/non-tariff employees As of 31 December 2017 pbb Group provides members of its staff with a comprehensive employee benefits package, including - depending on the employee's location - capital-building payment schemes, sickness benefit and grants to the statutory sick pay, anniversary pay, lunch allowance, special leave in case of special events and a group accident insurance policy.
-Depending upon the title of an employee within the Bank, or of the necessity of a car for company travel, pbb Group grants company cars that may be used for private journeys at all German locations.
+Proportion of tariff employees/non-tariff employees (pbb group) 31.
+Dezember 2018 pbb Group provides members of its staff with a comprehensive employee benefits package, including - depending on the employee's location - capital-building payment schemes, sickness benefit and grants to the statutory sick pay, anniversary pay, lunch allowance, special leave in case of special events and a group accident insurance policy.
+Depending upon the position an employee holds within the Bank, and of the necessity of a car for company travel, pbb Group grants company cars that may be used for private journeys at all German locations.
 In Unterschleissheim and Eschborn, voluntary preventive healthcare measures such as free flu shots, health checks and computer glasses are available.
-In August and September of the year under review, pbb Group held "Prevention Days" in the Eschborn offices, during which employees were informed and advised on health-related measures.
-Since 2015, pbb Group has considerably expanded its health promotion initiatives.
-On a voluntary basis pbb also has a workplace integration management system in place, which all employees affected may make use of.
+In September 2018, we held "Prevention Days" on the topic of mobility and exercise in our Eschborn offices, during which employees were informed and advised on a healthy back (on a voluntary basis), and could opt to have their body stability and mobility checked.
+Since 2015, pbb Group has considerably expanded its health promotion initiatives. pbb also has a workplace integration management system in place, which all employees affected may make use of.